Bajusz15/beacon/README.md

 - **Reach any service, no open ports** — securely reach Home Assistant, Grafana, Jellyfin, a NAS admin page, Pi-hole, or any local HTTP service from anywhere.
 No dynamic DNS, no Nabu Casa, no Cloudflare account or managed domain.
 Authenticated with short-lived tokens; only you can reach your services.
 - **Remote terminal** — open a shell on your device from the browser.
 No SSH port, no VPN.
 The cloud relays a PTY session between your browser and the agent.
+- **Passphrase-gated (recommended)** — set a device-local passphrase so a second factor is required before *any* remote terminal or tunnel session can open.
+It's verified **on the device** — BeaconInfra only relays the challenge and never sees the passphrase or a reusable proof, so even a fully compromised cloud can't open a session without it.
+See [Securing remote access](#-securing-remote-access).

 ### 📊 Monitoring & alerts